moritzruth/node-enttec-open-dmx-usb/README.md

 > A Node.js library for interacting with the
 > [Enttec Open DMX USB Interface](https://www.enttec.co.uk/en/product/controls/dmx-usb-interfaces/open-dmx-usb/)

-Only tested on Windows, but as it uses `serialport` under the hood, it should also work in [these environments](https://serialport.io/docs/guide-platform-support#supported-platforms-and-architectures).
+As it uses `serialport` under the hood, it should also work in [these environments](https://serialport.io/docs/guide-platform-support#supported-platforms-and-architectures).

 ## Install